 Reaction: The THEN part of the condition, controls what value is affected when the condition is met and what action to take when the condition is met.
 For example, THEN change color to green.

-Every indicator you set up requires a predicate and a reaction.
-You can add multiple predicates or reactions to a condition to cover a specific threshold, such as values greater than 10 but less than or equal to 20.
-For example, the Indicators panel of a Gauge component uses two simple conditions.
-To add a set of conditions, select the Add button.
+Indicators are a result of condition statements.
+To set up a condition, you need a predicate and a reaction.
+You can add multiple condition statements using the Add button or duplicate a condition using the duplicate icon on the left of each condition (shown in the image below).
+You can also add multiple predicates or reactions to a condition to cover a specific threshold, such as values greater than 10 but less than or equal to 20.

 Predicates control what sub-component is compared in the condition and what operators are used in that comparison.